tnewman/dark-sky-muddy/README.md

 ```bash
 pipenv run run_dev.py
 ```
+The application can be accessed at `http://localhost:5000` in the browser.

 ## Run Tests
 - Note: The `DARK_SKY_API_KEY` environment variable is required to run integration tests.